SunYM2020/UA-CMDet/README.md

 # UA-CMDet

 This is the official repository for “Drone-based RGB-Infrared Cross-Modality Vehicle Detection via Uncertainty-Aware Learning” (IEEE T-CSVT 2022).
+The repo is based on [AerialDetection](https://github.com/dingjiansw101/AerialDetection) and [mmdetection](https://github.com/open-mmlab/mmdetection).

 ## Abstract